 The Moore of Babylon?

 Don’t let her smile fool you.
 This woman could be accurately described as ‘Apostate Incarnate’.
-Initially starting her ministry teaching only women and with the help of the NAR, Beth Moore then proceeded to mainstream herself in meetings and churches with both men and women present.
-She has since spent her public life usurping church leadership through Christian conferences, giving the impression she is an Apostle/Prophet to God’s church with her claims that God speaks directly to her.
+Initially starting her ministry teaching only women, with the help of the New Apostolic Reformation, Beth Moore then proceeded to mainstream herself in meetings and churches with both men and women present.
+She has since spent her public life usurping male leadership through Christian conferences, giving the impression she is an Apostle/Prophet to God’s church with her claims that God speaks directly to her.